-The Gene Technology Regulator (the Regulator) has received a licence application (DIR 193) for transport, storage and disposal of a genetically modified (GM) vaccine against infectious laryngotracheitis virus (ILTV), as part of its commercial supply as a vaccine for chickens.
+The Gene Technology Regulator (the Regulator) has decided to issue a licence application for the transport, storage, disposal and all experiments with the GMO (e.g. testing of various modes of administration) of a genetically modified (GM) vaccine against infectious laryngotracheitis virus (ILTV), as part of its commercial supply as a vaccine for chickens.
 These activities are classified as Dealings involving the Intentional Release (DIR) of genetically modified organisms into the Australian environment under the Gene Technology Act 2000.